-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages SPCL-5 SOW § 2.6.30.3 Claims Processing Requirements SOW § 2.6.43.3.4 Nursing Facility Claims Adjudication, Payment, and File Processing Exhibit C - UMCM Chapter 2 The MCO must comply with the claims processing requirements and standards as described in SOW § 2.6.30.3 and § 2.6.43.3.4 and in Exhibit C Chapter 2.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages SPCL-5 SOW § 2.6.30.3 Claims Processing Requirements SOW § 2.6.43.3.4 Nursing Facility Claims Adjudication, Payment, and File Processing Exhibit C - UMCM Chapter 2 The MCO must comply with the claims processing requirements and standards as described in SOW § 2.6.30.3 and in Exhibit C Chapter 2.
 The MCO must pay or deny 99% of Nursing Facility Clean Claims within 90 Days of the claim being submitted to the MCO.
 Operations Phase Per month.
 For the first occurrence of noncompliance: HHSC may assess up to \$1,750 per month that an MCO's monthly claims performance percentages fall below the performance standards.
 For each subsequent occurrence of noncompliance: HHSC may assess up to \$8,500 per month that an MCO's monthly claims performance percentages fall below the performance standards.
-Encounte r Data (ED) ED-1 SOW § 2.6.30.2 Encounter Data The MCO must submit complete and accurate non-pharmacy Encounter Data transmissions in accordance with SOW § 2.6.30.2.
-Measured Quarterly during the Operations Phase Per Day, per incident of noncompliance, per MCO's Service Area.
-For the initial quarter: HHSC may assess up to \$500 per Day, per incident of noncompliance, and per MCO's Service Area that the MCO fails to submit complete and accurate non-pharmacy Encounter Data in a quarter.
-For each subsequent quarter: HHSC may assess up to \$1,000 per Day, , per incident of noncompliance, and per MCO's Service Area for each quarter the MCO fails to submit complete and accurate non-pharmacy Encounter Data.
+Encounter Data (ED) ED-1 SOW § 2.6.30.2 Encounter Data The MCO must submit complete and accurate non-pharmacy Encounter Data transmissions in accordance with SOW § 2.6.30.2.
+Measured Quarterly during the Operations Phase Per Day, per incident of noncompliance.
+For the initial quarter: HHSC may assess up to \$500 per Day and per incident of noncompliance that the MCO fails to submit complete and accurate non-pharmacy Encounter Data in a quarter.
+For each subsequent quarter: HHSC may assess up to \$1,000 per Day and per incident of noncompliance for each quarter the MCO fails to submit complete and accurate non-pharmacy Encounter Data.

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages ED-2 SOW § 2.6.30.2 Encounter Data The MCO will be subject to liquidated damages if the Quarterly Encounter Reconciliation Report (which reconciles the year-to-date paid claims reported in the Financial Statistical Report (FSR) to the appropriate paid dollars reported in the Vision 21 Data Warehouse) includes more than a 2% variance for non-pharmacy Encounter Data.
-Operations Phase Per quarter, per incident of noncompliance, per MCO's Service Area.
-HHSC may assess up to \$2,500 per quarter per incident of noncompliance, and per MCO's Service Area if the MCO is not within the 2% variance for non- pharmacy Encounter Data.
-HHSC may assess up to \$5,000 per quarter per incident of noncompliance, and per MCO's Service Area for each additional quarter that the MCO is not within the 2% variance for non-pharmacy Encounter Data.
-ED-3 SOW § 2.6.30.2 Encounter Data The MCO must submit non-pharmacy Encounter Data transmissions and include all Encounter Data and Encounter Data adjustments processed by the MCO on a monthly basis, not later than the 30th Day after the last Day of the month in which the claim(s) are adjudicated.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages ED-2 SOW § 2.6.30.3 Claims Processing Requirements The MCO will be subject to liquidated damages if the Quarterly Encounter Reconciliation Report (which reconciles the year-to-date paid claims reported in the Financial Statistical Report (FSR) to the appropriate paid dollars reported in the Vision 21 Data Warehouse) includes more than a 2% variance for non-pharmacy Encounter Data.
+Operations Phase Per quarter, per incident of noncompliance.
+HHSC may assess up to \$2,500 per quarter and per incident of noncompliance if the MCO is not within the 2% variance for non-pharmacy Encounter Data.
+HHSC may assess up to \$5,000 per quarter and per incident of noncompliance for each additional quarter that the MCO is not within the 2% variance for non-pharmacy Encounter Data.
+ED-3 SOW § 2.6.30.3 Claims Processing Requirements The MCO must submit non-pharmacy Encounter Data transmissions and include all Encounter Data and Encounter Data adjustments processed by the MCO on a monthly basis, not later than the 30th Day after the last Day of the month in which the claim(s) are adjudicated.
 Quarterly during Operations Phase Per month, per incident of noncompliance.
 For the initial quarter: HHSC may assess up to \$2,500 per month and per incident of noncompliance if the MCO fails to submit monthly non-pharmacy Encounter Data in a quarter.
-For each subsequent quarter: HHSC may assess up to \$5,000 per month and per incident of noncompliance, and per MCO's Service Area for each month in any subsequent quarter that the MCO fails to submit monthly non-pharmacy Encounter Data.
+For each subsequent quarter: HHSC may assess up to \$5,000 per month and per incident of noncompliance for each month in any subsequent quarter that the MCO fails to submit monthly non-pharmacy Encounter Data.